 The string you regularly use should be determined by your playing style; this will be discussed shortly.

-The feel of the string is determined by the string core and coating.
-Strings will have a soft, medium or hard feeling and this alters how the string will play!
-The string core is determined by the materials used to make the string, however, I won’t delve deep into this as it’s a little boring and not a ‘need to know’.
+The string core is determined by the materials used to make the string, however, we won’t delve deep into this as it’s a little boring and not a ‘need to know’.
 Usually the materials used in the string core are related to how thick the string is, which will inevitably impact the feel.

 The string coating also has a large impact on the feel of the string, here are two interesting examples: